 The Role of an Academic Advisor

-Advisors in the lower-division advising office of the Franklin College advise currently-enrolled freshmen and sophomores who are pursuing majors in the Franklin College of Arts and Sciences or who plan to apply to the Grady College of Journalism or the Terry College of Business.
+Advisors in the lower-division advising office of the Franklin College advise currently-enrolled freshmen and sophomores who are pursuing majors in the Franklin College of Arts and Sciences.
 Because we cannot access full records for prospective students, we are not able to 'pre-advise' incoming freshmen or transfers prior to orientation or to suggest the most appropriate high school courses for future applicants.
 For information on applying to UGA and a transfer course equivalency link, please see www.uga.edu/admissions/.

 Incoming transfer students may contact the Office of Transfer Academic Services at email@example.com or by calling 706-542-6400.
 Incoming high school students should contact the UGA Office of Undergraduate Admissions for more information about applying to UGA.
 The Admissions office hosts events that provide opportunities to meet with Franklin College advisors.